How to Achieve the Capacity of Asymmetric Channels: Warm Up: Two Related Problems

-In addition, the capacity-achieving input distribution for a symmetric channel is the uniform one.
-Therefore, the RHS of \eqref{eq:condent} represents the amount of redundancy per bit which has to be shared between transmitter and receiver.
-This amount of redundancy equals that required to solve our original problem of transmitting a biased codeword, because the density evolution analysis is the same for the actual channel $W$ and for the symmetrized channel.
-As a result, in order to transmit reliably $n$ biased bits by sharing roughly $nH(X\mid Y)$ parity checks, it suffices to construct a code which achieves the capacity of the symmetric channel with posterior $L$-density $\Ldens{a}_{\rm p}^{\rm s}(y)$.
-To do that, we can employ, for instance, an $(\dl, \dr)$-regular SC-LDPC ensemble with sufficiently large degrees.
+where the last equality comes from Proposition \ref{prop:capalpha}.
+Recall that the receiver is given the channel output $Y^{1:n}$ and the error-free vector $S^{1:nH(X\mid Y)} = P X^{1:n}$.
+Hence, we can think of this setting as one in which $X^{1:n}$ is a codeword of a sparse graph code with syndrome vector $S^{1:nH(X\mid Y)}$ shared between the transmitted and the receiver.
+As previously stated, the density evolution analysis for this case is the same as when we transmit over the symmetric channel with density $\Ldens{a}_{\rm p}^{\rm s}(y)$ and the syndrome vector is set to 0.
+By assumption, the matrix $P$ comes from a code that achieves capacity for such a symmetric channel, hence the transmitted vector $X^{1:n}$ can be reconstructed with high probability.

-In short, suppose that one manages to share with the receiver the value of roughly $nH(X\mid Y)$ parity checks which depend on the codeword to be transmitted.
-Then, the problem of sending $n$ biased bits over a B-DMC can be solved by using sparse graph codes which are provably optimal for a suitable symmetric channel.
+We can employ, for instance, an $(\dl, \dr)$-regular SC-LDPC ensemble with sufficiently large degrees.
+Another option is to use spatially coupled MacKay-Neal (MN) and Hsu-Anastasopoulos (HA) LDPC codes that, compared to $(\dl, \dr)$-regular codes, have bounded graph density.
+In particular, in \cite{KaSa11} it is proved that MN and HA codes achieve the capacity of B-DMCs \emph{under MAP decoding} by using a parity-check matrix with bounded column and row weight.
+Furthermore, the authors of \cite{KaSa11} give empirical evidence of the fact that spatially coupled MN and HA codes achieve the capacity of the BEC also {\em under iterative decoding}.
+These results are extended to the additive white Gaussian noise channel in \cite{MKLC12}.

-To sum up, so far we have discussed how to achieve the symmetric capacity of a B-DMC and how to transmit biased bits.
-Now, let us move to the main topic of this paper which consists in describing three approaches to achieve the actual capacity of any DMC.
-As we will see, the solutions to the two problems of this section will be regarded as useful primitives.
+In summary, so far we have discussed how to achieve the symmetric capacity of a B-DMC and how to transmit biased bits.
+Now, let us move to the main topic of this paper and describe three approaches for achieving the actual capacity of any DMC.
+While doing so, we will regard the solutions to the two problems of this section as useful primitives.